b. 1948, Cape Town, South Africa; lives in Cape Town.

 One and another – Art South Africa, Volume 8, Issue 3, Autumn 2010 – article by Randolph Hartzenberg

 Grahamstown National Arts Festival Performance, 2012

 Randolph Hartzenberg, created “Three Days” for the Making Way exhibition curated by Ruth Simbao at the 2012 National Arts Festival.
 The performance took place at Fort Selwyn in Grahamstown.

-1989: BA Fine Art, University of Cape Town.
+1989: Bachelor of Art (BA), Fine Art, University of Cape Town.

-1982: Higher Diploma Drama in Education, University of Cape Town.
+1982: Higher Diploma in Education, Drama, University of Cape Town.

 1968: Certificate Art Teaching, Hewat Training College.